sylhare/sylhare.github.io/_posts/2023/2023-01-03-Graphql-optimization.md

 }
 ```

-In order to simplify things a bit, we're using `actorsDB` which would be our database, and it would have a batch
+To simplify things a bit, we're using `actorsDB` which would be our database, and it would have a batch
 function to find all ids.
 Note that:

 - The key for the batch function should be `readonly` (or you will have compilation errors with typescript).
-- The results order match should match the key order (or the dataloader won't return the right information).
+- The result's order match should match the key order (or the dataloader won't return the right information).
-- The number of results should match number of key (or it will crash).
+- The number of results should match the number of keys (or it will crash).

 Now instead of calling the database directly in your resolver, you can simply do: